AI-bootcamp/capstone-project-team01/README.md

 - **Chessboard Rendering**: Displays the current state of the chessboard using SVG rendering.
 - **Move History Tracking**: Logs each move made by white and black players.
 - **Illegal Move Detection**: Alerts if an illegal move is detected.
+- **Move Suggestion**: Provide the user with possible move options for their pieces.
 - **Export to PDF**: Download the move history as a PDF file.

 ## Technologies and Libraries